AspieSoft/go-regex/readme.md

   data(1) // get the first capture group

   return []byte("")

+  // if the last option is true, returning nil will stop the loop early return nil
 }, true /* optional: if true, will not process a return output */)

 // run a simple light replace function